What does your office design say about your organization?

 And in a direct reflection of the brand promise, Boettcher hired a photographer to document the staff’s outing—literally hiking up above the timberline.
 The portraits hang throughout the office.

 How you greet visitors to your space offers a great opportunity to reinforce your brand.
-The vibrant walls we designed for OLE Health are a great example of how a brand can come to life, as is Boettcher’s use of part of their One Minute Message behind the receptionist desk.
+The vibrant walls we designed for OLE Health are a great example of how a brand can come to life, as is Boettcher’s use of part of their Belief Message behind the receptionist desk.

 Another vivid example that anyone can experience is at the Children’s Museum of Denver at Marsico Campus.
 From the parking lot to the bathroom, this kid-focused museum re-envisioned its space seeing every wall and every piece of art bringing as an opportunity to bring its brand to life.